 Clausen Oysters is the largest oyster farm in the State of Oregon.
 Pacific Oysters are grown on 600 leased acres in Coos Bay and harvested year-round.
-Fresh and shucked oysters are shipped to seafood distributors for the wholesale market and sold locally to restaurants and to the public in our on-site store.
+Live and shucked oysters are shipped to seafood distributors for the wholesale market, sold locally to restaurants, and to the public in our remodeled store and restaurant..

 66234 North Bay Road

 Clausen Oysters is sustainably managed farm located in Coos Bay, Oregon.
 Our main focus is to produce an amazing Pacific and Cumamoto oysters.

 The Clausen Oyster business philosophy has been to always to offer a safe and select quality and professionally shucked oysters.

 With more than 600 acres of tide lands, Clausen Oysters is the largest oyster farm in all of Oregon.
 The original owners Lilli and Max Clausen started the farm in the 1980s in Coos Bay.

 Max and Lilli Clausen started Clausen Oysters with the first oyster seeding in l980 after leasing some submerged ground in Coos Bay from Coos County.
 Seeding in Coos Bay usually takes place during the spring months.
 Oysters grow well in Coos Bay because rich nutrients are brought into the bay by the twice daily tidal exchange.
 The first crop was ready in l984.
 After that, each seeding yielded a years worth of fresh oyster harvesting to fill the increasing orders.”